-- ☐ Inspect engine air cleaner filter if you are driving in dusty conditions.
-Replace filter if necessary. - An Emission Control Service.
-(See footnote †.) - ☐ Replace passenger compartment air filter.
-If you drive regularly under dusty conditions, the filter may require replacement more often. - ☐ Rotate tires.
-See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+- Inspect engine air cleaner filter if you are driving in dusty conditions.
+Replace filter if necessary.
+An Emission Control Service.
+(See footnote †.) - Replace passenger compartment air filter.
+If you drive regularly under dusty conditions, the filter may require replacement more often. - Rotate tires.
+See Tire Inspection and Rotation on page 5-62 for proper rotation pattern and additional information.
 (See footnote +.)